hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

   fit your method, consider (see) `build`.

 + `new_with` - see the #iambic family of method name conventions below.

+  `new_with_` - similar to `to_` in that it does not mutate the receiver and results in an object with similar identity, this one results in a new object of the same class but with the indicated member(s) being set by the parameters (as possible).

 + `on_` see [#.C] method naming conventions around events below.